 Last Chance Audubon is again hosting a field trip to the south end of CANYON FERRY LAKE WMA in support of World Shorebirds Day (WSD).
-WSD is celebrated each year on September 6th.
-This year the count will take place on Saturday, September 9th.
-An alternate date for inclement weather will be Sunday Sept 10th.
+This year the count will take place on Saturday, September 2nd.
+An alternate date for inclement weather will be Sunday Sept 3rd.
 We will meet in Helena to carpool to the southeast end of the reservoir and will walk into the area.
 Shore birding is best done by spotting scope, although many birds can be identified using binoculars.
 Participants are asked to bring a scope if they have one.
 Data from the census will be submitted through eBird.
 Information about World Shorebirds Day is available at worldshorebirdsday.wordpress.com.
 To participate please email Coburn Currier email@example.com .
 Group size will be limited.
-Please check our website lastchanceaudubon.org for meeting time and place.
 Contact Coburn Currier at 449-2574 for inclement weather related date change.

-Steve Hoffman, raptor expert and retired Executive Director of MT Audubon, will teach a raptor ID class for all skill levels from 6:30 – 8:30 pm on Friday, September 15th, at St Paul’s United Methodist Church, Cruse Ave entrance.
-The Saturday Field Trip will meet at 8:00am at Costco, north parking lot (near auto bays).
-We will go to the Golden Eagle Migration Survey (GEMS) site near Duck Creek Pass in the Big Belts.
-Carpooling strongly recommended.
-High clearance and/or 4WD vehicles recommended.
-Home by 5 pm.
-Birders will practice identifying raptors all day.
+Steve Hoffman, raptor expert and retired Executive Director of MT Audubon, will teach a raptor ID class for all skill levels from 6:30 – 8:30 pm on Friday, September 22th, at Montana WILD Education Center.
+The Saturday Field Trip will meet at 8:00 am at Costco, north parking lot (near auto bays).
+The group will drive to the Golden Eagle Migration Survey (GEMS) site near Duck Creek Pass in the Big Belt Mountains.
+Carpooling is strongly recommended.
+High clearance and/or 4WD vehicles are also recommended.
+We will return by 5 pm.
+Birders will practice identifying raptors and assist the observers with sighting and recording raptor data.
 Raptors likely to be encountered: Golden Eagle, American Kestrel, Sharp-shinned Hawk, Cooper’s Hawk, Northern Goshawk, Red-tailed Hawk, and possibly Bald Eagle.
-Other species we may see include: Wild Turkey, Dusky Grouse, Red Crossbills, Clark’s Nutcrackers, and Gray Jay.
-Field trip participants can choose either a hike for 1.4 miles, 900 vertical feet or stroll 150 yards!
-Dress for hiking and for the high mountain weather conditions at 8,000ft elevation.
-Bring lunch, water, snacks, daypack, binoculars, camera, and possibly a walking stick Cost of $50/person for classroom and field trip is tax deductible.
-All funds raised go to benefit the GEMS project.
+Other species may include: Wild Turkey, Dusky Grouse, Red Crossbills, Clark’s Nutcrackers, Gray Jay and others.
+Field trip participants can choose to hike either to the main observation area (a 1.4 mile hike with a 900 vertical foot gain), or to the secondary site which is a short walk.
+There will be capable observers at both sites for the workshop.
+Dress for hiking and for the high mountain weather conditions at 8,000 ft. elevation.
+Bring lunch, water, snacks, day pack, binoculars, camera, and possibly a walking stick.
+Cost of $50/person for classroom and field trip is tax deductible.
+All funds raised from the workshop benefit the GEMS project.
 30 person limit.
-Registration is required.
-Early reservations are advised.
-To reserve your place send your $50 check, payable to LCAS to: Janice Miller, 815 11th Ave, Helena, MT 59601.
+Registration is required and early reservations are advised.
+To reserve your place register online at GEMS Raptor ID Workshop or send your $50 check, payable to LCAS to: Janice Miller, 815 11th Ave, Helena, MT 59601.
 For more information contact Janice Miller at firstname.lastname@example.org.

 ONGOING FIELD TRIPS